daleao/sdv/Chargeable/README.md

 </figure>
 </div>

-By default you must hold a mod key (Default LeftCtrl) and *then* hold the use-tool key to begin charging.
+By default you must hold a mod key (Default LeftShift) and *then* hold the use-tool key to begin charging.
 This is to avoid overriding the vanilla tool-spam behavior when you hold the use-tool key, which can also be pretty useful.
 You may choose to override this in the mod's settings to not require the mod key.

 The radius of each charge level can also be configured.
 By default, each tool upgrade adds 1 to the maximum radius.
 The resulting area is similar to a bomb.